The St Agnes Curriculum

 Is everything covered?

-St Agnes’ use of the Cornerstone Curriculum follows all the requirements of the National Curriculum, but we are proud to offer a much broader curriculum than that, making the most of many and varied opportunities to broaden and enrich the curriculum for our children through our Peace Mala and Rights and Respecting Work.
+St Agnes’ Curriculum follows all the requirements of the National Curriculum, but we are proud to offer a much broader curriculum than that, making the most of many and varied opportunities to broaden and enrich the curriculum for our children through our Peace Mala and Rights and Respecting Work.
 Our children receive an education that is exciting, fun and worthwhile, unique to their needs and prepares them for life beyond school and laying the foundations for lifelong learning.

 What should my child be learning in their Year Group?